redtexts/texts/dauve_1977_renegade_lenin.md

 are no longer revolutionary, and their theoretical criticism is already rotten.
-The problem of the penetration of revolutionary ideas which _they share_ in the working class milieu is entirely transformed through that milieu.... when the historical conditions, the balance of power between the warring classes, (principally determined by the autonomised movement of capital) prevents any revolutionary eruption of the proletariat onto the scene of history the intellectual does the same as
+The problem of the penetration of revolutionary ideas which _they share_ in the working class milieu is entirely transformed through that milieu... when the historical conditions, the balance of power between the warring classes, (principally determined by the autonomised movement of capital) prevents any revolutionary eruption of the proletariat onto the scene of history the intellectual does the same as